huaweicloud/terraform-provider-huaweicloud/docs/resources/cfw_firewall.md

   Changing this parameter will create a new resource.
   The [flavor](#Firewall_Flavor) structure is documented below.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the firewall.

-  Changing this parameter will create a new resource.

 * `east_west_firewall_inspection_cidr` - (Optional, String, ForceNew) Specifies the inspection cidr of the east-west firewall.

   Changing this parameter will create a new resource.